 Lonely Planet says this year’s #1 best value destination will almost seem like the promised land compared to other popular European destinations.
 That’s because your Euros go a little farther in Estonia, a Northern European country where Nordic meets old-world Eastern European.
 If you’ve been getting around Europe by sleeping in hostel dorm rooms, you’ll be happy to know that upgrading to a hotel room of your own will seem quite affordable here, as will the food, drinks and nightlife.
 It’s not like there’s nothing to see either; the preserved Old Town in the capital of Tallinn has history and museums galore while the enchanting forests of Lahemaa National Park will amaze any traveler.

 A homestay can be an incredibly rewarding experience both for the homeowners and visitors.
 Typically, students use homestays as safe, affordable accommodations when traveling on a tight budget.
 But it’s also a great way to practice language skills in a comfortable environment and receive insider information on the best areas to explore in their travel destination—homestays are especially suited to solo female travelers.
-There are homestays all around the world to suit almost any type endeavor, from remote villages to vivacious cities, the following are 10 alluring destinations ripe with homestay options ideal for enjoying a fulfilling sojourn abroad.
+There are homestays all around the world to suit almost any type of endeavor, from remote villages to vivacious cities, the following are 10 alluring destinations ripe with homestay options ideal for enjoying a fulfilling sojourn abroad.

 10. Yuvacali, Turkey

 In Turkey’s southeast region, in the village of Yuvacali, visitors receive a raw experience of what daily life is like for local Kurdish families.
 Traditional life means hard work for families living here, most only survive off a few dollars a day.
 Though struggling financially, these families offer a culturally rich experience for anyone interested in a unique holiday.
 A handful of families in the small village offer accommodation under the starry skies of Yuvacali in a nomadic canvas tent adorned with vibrant paintings or in a traditional, mud/brick house.
-Guests help out on the farm, learn to cook traditional dishes on an open hearth, and enjoy swapping stories with locals.
+Guests help out on the farm, learn to cook traditional dishes on an open hearth and enjoy swapping stories with locals.
 This is no five-star hotel (in fact, it’s far from it) and families here, though extremely friendly, present an opportunity to work together, not offer hotel-like services.
 If you’re up for the challenge of helping out, Yuvacali has plenty to offer any curious, open-minded traveler.

 9. Tighza Valley, Morocco

 Throughout Morocco, there an abundant number of opportunities to experience a homestay with a local family.
-One particularly magical place is within the breathtaking Tighza Valley where many Berber families open their homes to foreign visitors, offering simple, clean rooms within family owned homes.
+One particularly magical place is within the breathtaking Tighza Valley where many Berber families open their homes to foreign visitors, offering simple, clean rooms within family-owned homes.
 The arid valley, dusted with cacti and leafy green foliage, is within the high-reaching Atlas Mountains, far from the turbid, bustling cities of Fez, Marrakesh, Casablanca, and Rabat.
 This is rural Moroccan life at its finest: simple and scenic.
 Within the valley, most guests take to the alpine trails, hiking throughout the valley and enjoying mountainous routes filled with endless snap-worthy scenes: Berber women cultivating fields, shepherds watching after flocks of goats and sheep, and boisterous children playing imaginative games.
 Life definitely happens at a slow pace, which is not for everyone, but the Berber people are exceptionally welcoming and on point with keeping guests occupied and well-fed.

 8. Old Havana, Cuba

 Becoming familiar with the words “casa particular” or “casa particulares” is a great advantage when traveling to Cuba for an independent holiday.
 The term means “private house”, and upon booking, will land you either a private home or room.
-The Cuban government issues special permits for renting out privately owned homes, or rooms in family homes, and they are advertised through bright blue signs out front with the words “Arrendador Divisa”, it’s a rental permit showing which casas are legal.
+The Cuban government issues special permits for renting out privately owned homes or rooms in family homes, and they are advertised through bright blue signs out front with the words “Arrendador Divisa”, it’s a rental permit showing which casas are legal.
 Prices vary and depend on the travel season, area of Cuba, amenities offered, square footage, and so on.
 One of the best places for casas is in Old Havana, where friendly owners give a healthy measure of gossip and tips on the lay of the land.
 You’ll get great insider information on Old Havana’s top music clubs, festivals, and bars, and most often the owner will treat you just like family.

 7. Lisbon, Portugal

 In Portugal, “Solares de Portugal” is an interesting idea introduced to bolster tourism within houses laden with charm and unique character, called “Turismo de Habitação”.
 The concept is aimed at preserving rich heirlooms of the country’s cultural and architectural heritage.
 This type of accommodation is not a guesthouse or hotel, but a genuine homestay.
-Accommodation comes in various forms such as rustic farmhouses, elegant estates, and grand country homes restored to their original luster for welcoming guests from around the world.
+The accommodation comes in various forms such as rustic farmhouses, elegant estates, and grand country homes restored to their original luster for welcoming guests from around the world.
 Most homestays can be found in Lisbon, but others are in Porto, Faro, the southwest islands, and other small Portuguese cities and towns.
-The Solares exemplify hundreds of years of Portuguese culture and history (a large part of the magnificent 17th and 18th centuries manors are owned by descendents of the original owners).
+The Solares exemplify hundreds of years of Portuguese culture and history (a large part of the magnificent 17th and 18th centuries manors are owned by descendants of the original owners).
 Taken quite seriously as a representation of their country, the Portuguese are dedicated to providing exceptional experiences to foreign visitors.

 6. Amazon Rainforest, Brazil

 If you’ve ever had the desire to explore the deepest reaches of the Amazon Rainforest, a Brazilian homestay could be an idyllic experience.
 Easily planned in Manaus, you can book a trip and be paired up with an indigenous family.
 You’ll score a room in an eco-lodge or camp under the forest canopy—it’s entirely up to you.
 Lodges are simply constructed from locally sourced, natural building materials and designed in traditional style.
 Think “fancy” thatch hut with some modern conveniences and you’re not far off.
 Ideal for intrepid spirits, planning a trek through the lush, magical landscape is authentic, eye-opening, and lands you where wildlife is richest.
-Friendly indigenous guides offer a healthy dose of insight on the rain forest ecosystem and teach guests survival tips in a natural environment.
+Friendly indigenous guides offer a healthy dose of insight into the rainforest ecosystem and teach guests survival tips in a natural environment.
 You’ll also be treated to some amazing local eats and be privy to some Amazonian cooking secrets too.

 5. Lake Titicaca, Peru